canonical/cloud-init/doc/rtd/reference/custom_modules/custom_part_handlers.rst

 ``Cloud-init`` will then call the ``handle_part`` function once before it handles any parts, once per part received, and once after all parts have been handled.
-These additional calls allow for initialisation or teardown before or after receiving any parts.
+These additional calls allow for initialization or teardown before or after receiving any parts.

 Example